Dysautonomia After COVID: A Personal Story of POTS, Symptoms, and Recovery

 After months of searching, a specialist finally ran a tilt table test and there it was: Postural Orthostatic Tachycardia Syndrome (POTS), a form of autonomic dysfunction that can follow viral infections.

-Studies show that up to 30–40% of Long COVID patients develop autonomic symptoms including heart rate spikes, dizziness, GI issues, temperature dysregulation, and even fainting (Raj et al., Nature Reviews Cardiology, 2024).
+Studies show that a significant proportion of people with Long COVID develop autonomic symptoms, including heart rate spikes, dizziness, gastrointestinal issues, and temperature dysregulation.

-For me, it meant my body had forgotten how to regulate basic things — like standing up or digesting a meal.
+For me, it meant my body had forgotten how to regulate basic things like standing up or digesting a meal.
+This loss of regulation is at the core of dysautonomia.

-Even mild exertion could trigger a storm: my heart raced, hands flushed red, I’d feel a rush of adrenaline followed by crushing exhaustion.
+Even mild exertion could trigger a storm: my heart raced, my hands flushed red, and I’d feel a surge of adrenaline followed by crushing exhaustion.

-I’d feel breathless sitting still, chest tight, as if I’d sprinted a mile.
+I’d feel breathless sitting still, my chest tight, as if I’d sprinted a mile.

-Researchers now know that autonomic imbalance and microvascular changes can cause this not necessarily low oxygen, but faulty signaling between the brainstem, heart, and lungs (NIH RECOVER, 2024).
+Research suggests that autonomic imbalance and microvascular changes can contribute to these sensations not necessarily low oxygen, but disrupted signalling between the brain, heart, and lungs.

 That small piece of data made me feel sane again.
 This wasn’t imagined.